meerak/oliveoyl/README.md

 ##### data
 We have used the Yelp academic dataset to test the algorithms.
-This dataset can be obtained by requesting access on the <a href="https://www.yelp.co.uk/academic_dataset">official site</a>
+This dataset can be obtained by requesting access from the <a href="https://www.yelp.co.uk/academic_dataset">official site</a>

 #####helper code
 jsonTocsv.py - Convert ratings file from json to csv format.